arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/with.md

 menuTitle: WITH
 weight: 75
 description: >-
-  An AQL query can start with a `WITH` operation, listing collections that the query will implicitly read from
+  An AQL query can start with a `WITH` operation, listing collections that a query implicitly reads from
 archetype: default
 ---
 Reading implicitly from a collections means that the collections are not